alexrutar/food.rutar.org/content/recipes/slow_roasted_lamb_shoulder.md

 Check if the meat is very tender - if not, cover and return to oven at 180°C / 160°C fan until you can do so.

 Remove lamb from the roasting pan and transfer to a plate.
-Cover loosely with foil then a couple of tea towels and let it rest for at least 20 minutes, up to a couple of hours.
+Cover loosely with foil then a couple of tea towels and let it rest for at least 20m, up to a couple of hours.

 ---